ProjectPythia/projectpythia.github.io/CONTRIBUTING.md

 **This credentials file needs to be kept secure**, especially the `private_key` field. **Do NOT share this file.** If you do not have access to our Google Drive and need access to this file, please reach out to the team on discourse or in a community meeting.

 The credentials file will have a name similar to `cisl-vast-pythia-{letters and numbers}.json`.
-This file may be replaced intermittently with a slightly differnt alphanumeric string for additional security.
+This file may be replaced intermittently with a slightly different alphanumeric string for additional security.

 One way to ensure that your Python script is using the correct credentials file is to read it as a dictionary and pass that into your API client at the begging of your script.